 Of course, as noted above, John Cramer and I disagree with this characterization, since TI shows that once the physical process of absorption is taken into account, there is no ‘shifty split’ of the line from physical system to consciousness of an observer.
 But the question as to why and how we are conscious beings is an important one that should not be disparaged, even though purely physicalist theories and approaches have a hard time accounting for it.
 Recent attempts to dismiss ‘metaphysics’ and ‘philosophy’ are unwarranted and unworthy of the quest for understanding of ourselves and our place in the universe.
 They are also basically just a repeat of the mid-20th century ‘positivist’ movement, which tried to argue that any ‘nonverifiable’ statement was ‘meaningless’.
 That turned out to be a fruitless and unsupportable misconception that was disposed of not long after it arose.
 A nice discussion of the obsoleteness of this anti-metaphysics view is given here.
 Responsible scientists now acknowledge that all observation is ‘laden’ with theoretical constructs including metaphysical and epistemological assumptions, and that there is no such thing as ‘objective data’ that is uncolored by such assumptions.
 It is simply naive to try to portray science as free of ‘philosophical musings’.

 In conclusion, I’ve attempted to point out that so-called ‘New Age Quacks’ came by their beliefs that quantum theory involves consciousness honestly: they were told this by the founders of quantum theory and they continue to hear this from highly credentialed quantum physicists.
-I happen to disagree that ‘consciousness’ is required to account for ‘collapse–TI shows why this is unnecessary (and see my new book for a detailed account for the general reader of why this is so).
+I happen to disagree that ‘consciousness’ is required to account for ‘collapse–TI shows why this is unnecessary (and see my recent book for a detailed account for the general reader of why this is so).
 But the questions surrounding the nature of consciousness and mental processes are important ones.
 They should not be disparaged just because science (understood in physicalist, mechanistic terms) does not seem to have an answer.